This post may contain affiliate links. Please see our disclosure policy for more details.

 Take the bars out of the freezer several minutes before serving.
 This will make the bars softer and easier for toddlers to eat.
 But don’t leave them out for too long as they will melt.

 These are seriously the perfect snack or dessert any time of the day.
 You can also serve this for breakfast!
+Here are some of my favorite healthy toddler breakfast ideas if you need more inspiration.

 Once frozen solid, transfer to an airtight container or freezer bag.
 Freeze for up to 2 months.